edwardUL99/inject-lite/README.md

 ```

 ## Hooks
 The library provides a concept of hooks which are executed in an injection context.
+There are two means of "hooking":
+- Annotation driven
+- Interface driven

+Annotations are the recommended option as they follow the same style as all the annotations in this library, however,
+interfaces may be preferred since they convey type information.

+### Annotation Driven
+The annotations that drive the hooks are:
+- PreConstructHook
+- LazyInvocationHook
+- PostConstructHook

+Annotated hooks are executed before the interfaced hooks.
+You can have multiple methods annotated with the hooks.
+The order
+of method execution is not defined.
+Only hooks annotated in the direct class (and not superclass) are executed.

+#### PreConstructHook
+Can optionally take 0 - 1 arguments, where if an argument is provided, it must be of type `Injector`

+#### LazyInvocationHook
+The method must take 2 arguments with argument 0 being of type `Injector` and argument 1 being of type `Method`

+#### ConstructedHook
+The method must take 1 argument of type `Injector`

+### Interface Driven
 The interfaces for the hooks are
 specified underneath the `io.github.edwardUL99.inject.lite.hooks` package.
 The interfaces of interest are as follows:

 - **PreConstruct**: A marker interface with runtime type-checking for a static method called `preConstruct`.
 See below example